Kurmaev/blender-script/README.md

 ## Blender version: 2.79

-Wrap blender into docker to be able perform scripting
+Wrap blender into docker to be able perform scripting using python